Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Dark Matter observables and existing constraints

 In Fig.~\ref{fig:relic} we have plotted the parameter space points which give a relic abundance compatible with the currently observed value.
 We show the solutions both in the $\Delta M - m_{\tilde{\chi}}$ and the $(r-1) - m_{\tilde{\chi}}$ planes.

-A notable feature that can be seen from the plots is the fact that in the area at small $\Delta M$, $r-1 \lesssim 10^{-1}$, and light DM, $m_{\tilde{\chi}} \lesssim 100$ GeV, the relic is completely dominated by co-annihilation of the mediator, which is independent on the coupling $a_R$ since it is a pure electroweak (EW) process, see for example~\cite{Garny:2015wea, Junius:2019dci}.
+A notable feature that can be seen from the plots is the fact that in the area at small $\Delta M$, $r-1 \lesssim 10^{-1}$, and $m_{\tilde{\chi}} \lesssim 100$ GeV the relic density is completely dominated by the coannihilation of the mediator, which is independent of the coupling $a_R$ since it is a pure electroweak (EW) process, see for example~\cite{Garny:2015wea, Junius:2019dci}.
 This translates into the fact that solutions in this region are not available, since coannihilation is so efficient that the DM relic density observed by Planck cannot be produced via freeze out.
 On the other hand, as we look at higher DM masses, coannihilation cross sections start to become smaller and the space of solutions opens up again beyond $m_{\tilde{\chi}} \gtrsim 200 \, \mathrm{GeV}$.
 In this region, given the restricted range $\Delta M \sim [10^{-3}, 10] \, \mathrm{GeV}$ chosen, we are always in coannihilation regime but in order for the relic density to be the one observed by Planck, DM annihilation plays a role as well.
-In particular, the more we go to higher masses, the bigger the coupling is needed to compensate the loss in cross section from coannihilation.
+In particular, the higher the DM mass, the bigger the coupling is needed to compensate the loss in cross section from coannihilation.
 For a fixed DM mass, we find that the relic abundance in this parameter space region does not depend on the value of $\Delta M$, since we are always in a highly degenerate case, see the plot in $(r-1)-m_{\tilde{\chi}}$ plane in Fig.~\ref{fig:relic}.
-Notice that the absence of points in the upper part of the plot is only given because we restricted the scan to maximum $\Delta M = 10$ GeV, but they are perfectly viable parameter space points mostly dominated by DM annihilation.
-Besides, the effect of the Z pole is visible when $m_{\tilde{\chi}} \sim 45$ GeV due to the opening of the resonant contribution $\varphi^\dagger \varphi \to Z \to ll/qq $ for small mass splitting.
-Because of this resonant enhancement to the coannihilation cross section, we have absence of solutions in that parameter space region and a DM under abundance.
+Notice that the absence of points in the upper part of the plot is only due to the fact that we restricted the scan to maximum $\Delta M = 10$ GeV, but they are perfectly viable parameter space points mostly dominated by DM annihilation.
+On the other hand, the effect of the Z pole can be observed for $m_{\tilde{\chi}} \sim 45$ GeV due to the opening of the resonant contribution $\varphi^\dagger \varphi \to Z \to ll/qq $ for small mass splitting.
+Because of this resonant enhancement to the coannihilation cross section, there is an absence of solutions in that parameter space region and a DM under abundance.